The Anonymous, Recursive Suggestion Box

 If we get enough votes in favor of both (1) and (2), we conclude that the original idea is true (or false), and discount the votes for or against the original idea.

 This is the key part, so I’ll restate it.
-If we have propositions A, B, and B⇒A, then enough votes for both B and B⇒A override any votes against A. You can’t kill a good idea unless you can the arguments for it as well.
+If we have propositions $A$, $B$, and $B \implies A$, then enough votes for both $B$ and $B \implies A$ override any votes against $A$.
+You can’t kill a good idea unless you can the arguments for it as well.

 Unfortunately, we are limited by what happens along the full recursive tree.
 If people lie about the propositions all the way down, and manage to flood away all the counter arguments, the system will fail.
 However, this is basically a problem of spam, and can be solved in the usual way.
 If you detect that someone is consistently voting opposite the correct answer, you flag them as malicious and discount their votes.
 This rule is circular, but that’s what probabilistic analysis is for: we take all the data and compute the most likely assignment of truth values to propositions and spam flags to people.
 There’s some threshold of validity that you need to achieve in order to such a solver to converge to the correct answer, but that level of trust is often quite low due to network effects and self-reinforcement.
 In other words, contradictions don’t fit together.